Alta Silver Black

 firstname.lastname@example.org (include on email chain please)

-6 years and counting policy debate experience.
-Current UW college debater.
+8 years and counting policy debate experience.
+Current University of Wyoming college debater.

-Some thoughts and useful insights for debaters (an ever growing list):
+Some thoughts and useful insights for all debaters (an ever growing list):

 1. Familiar with mostly all types of argumentation, I'm down with reading whatever argument suits you, just defend it well.
 There are very few args I will not vote on.
 If you say racism/sexism/transphobia/ableism are good you will lose.
 Everything else is up for debate.
 I am particularly partial to clever impact turns that catch opponents off guard.